soph-py/connect4_app/README.md

 # Connect4 Python Command Line Game

-A command line implementation of the classic Connect4 game.
+A command line implementation of the classic Connect4 game written in pure Python.

 ## Overview

 This project is focused on object oriented programming, particularly class inheritance and abstract base classes.
+It is built in pure Python, using only built-in modules from the Python Standard Library.

 The game has three player options: human, basic AI, and random AI - you can even have both AI's play against each other.

-## Usage
+## Usage - Unix/Linux Operating Systems

 Clone the repository